 Interpretation #2: Trust God

-When Peter says it’s judgment time for the church, he is probably referring to the condemning judgment of Nero against the Christians.
+When Peter says it’s judgment time for the church, he is most likely referring to the judgment of Nero against the Christians.
 Look at how Peter describes this judgment:

 v.12: “the fiery suffering among you that is coming to try you”